Call for Presenters

 Can I share my personal or professional experiences openly?

 Yes, we encourage authentic sharing.
-However, we ask all panelists to maintain professionalism and protect the privacy of others by avoiding identifying details.
+However, we ask all panelists to maintain professionalism and protect the privacy of others—including providers, institutions, and especially other patients—by avoiding identifying details.

 Who can I contact with questions?